-- The basic concept in Finance is Time Value of Money which means that "One rupee today is not equal to one rupee tomorrow, other things being equal". - Time Value of Money means "worth of a rupee received today is different from the worth of a rupee to be received in future". - The preference for money now, as compared to future money, is known as Time Preference of Money - When individuals or business institutions borrow money from others for certain time period, they pay some extra money other than the borrowed amount which is known as interest.
+INTRODUCTION: When individuals or business institutions borrow money from others for certain time period, they pay some extra money other than the borrowed amount which is known as interest.
 Thus money can also be rented in the same way as objects.
-It means money has some time value. - The money being borrowed by an individual is called 'Principal'. - The additional sum of money paid for using money is called 'Interest'.
+It means money has some time value.

+- a) The money being borrowed by an individual is called 'Principal'. - b) The additional sum of money paid for using money is called 'Interest'.
 Such interest is usually calculated as a percentage and the interest paid for use of Rs.100 is called "Rate Percent".
-If this rate percent is calculated for a year, it is called Rate percent per annum. - The sum of Principal and Interest is called "Amount".
+If this rate percent is calculated for a year, it is called Rate percent per annum. - c) The sum of Principal and Interest is called "Amount" - d) The basic concept in Finance is that "One rupee today is not equal to one rupee tomorrow, other things being equal".

-PROBLEMS FOR CLASSROOM DISCUSSIONMODEL 1: CONCEPT OF SIMPLE INTERESTSIMPLE INTEREST:
+PROBLEMS FOR CLASSROOM DISCUSSION

+MODEL 1 - CONCEPT OF SIMPLE INTEREST

-- It is a method of calculation of interest in which interest is computed on the Principal for the entire period of borrowing i.e. principal is same for any number of years.
+It is a method of calculation of interest in which interest is computed on the Principal for the entire period of borrowing i.e. principal is same for any number of years.
 It is calculated using the formula: